GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 GreptimeDB considers the window contains most recently inserted timestamps as **active window** and those previous windows as **inactive windows**.

 ### Sorted runs
-Sorted runs is a colection of SST files that have sorted and non-overlapping time ranges.
+Sorted runs is a collection of SST files that have sorted and non-overlapping time ranges.

 For example, a table contains 5 SSTs with following time ranges (all inclusive): `[0, 10]`, `[12, 23]`, `[22, 25]`,`[24, 30]`,`[26,33]` and we can find 2 sorted runs: